The Most Probable Behaviour of the Dark Energy Equation of State Indicates a Thawing Quintessence Field: Tomographic Alcock-Paczy\'nski Test with Redshift-Space Correlation Function II: Summary and Discussion

-We perform an extended AP test adopting the redshift evolution of the shape of redshift-space two-point CF of galaxies to constrain the flat $w^{\rm CPL}$CDM model.
+We perform an extended AP test adopting the normalized redshift-space two-point CF of galaxies as the standard shape to constrain the flat $w^{\rm CPL}$CDM model.
 The test is applied to the SDSS spectroscopic galaxy redshift survey sample, which contains about $1.25\times 10^6$ galaxies in the redshift range $0.025 < z < 0.7$.
 The results of the current analysis are quite consistent with our previous results (Dong et al. 2023) for the flat $w$CDM models, $\Omega_m = 0.282^{+0.024}_{-0.023}$ and $w=-0.892^{+0.045}_{-0.050}$ (see the $w_a=0$ cuts of the magenta contours in Figure 2).
-The most notable outcome of the current analysis of the AP test constraining the flat $w^{\rm CPL}$CDM models is that $w_a$ is consistent with zero, supporting non-evolving dark energy equation of state.
-We note that the combination of the DESI BAO and PantheonPlus SNe Ia results also yields a similar conclusion that $w_a$ is consistent with zero.
+The most notable outcome of the current AP-test analysis constraining flat $w^{\rm CPL}$CDM models is that $w_a$ is consistent with zero, with its most probable value being slightly negative, supporting a non-evolving or only weakly evolving dark-energy equation of state We note that the combination of the DESI BAO and Pantheon$+$ SNe I$a$ results also yields a statistically same conclusion.

-As the standard shape analysis with the AP test, standard ruler analysis through BAO scale measurement, and the standard candle analysis through SN luminosity measurement statistically agrees within the given uncertainties, the constraints obtained from the three probes are combined to obtain a set of joint constraints $\Omega_m=0.305_{-0.015}^{+0.015}, w_0=-0.856_{-0.044}^{+0.050}, w_a=-0.124_{-0.368}^{+0.334}$.
+Since the standard-shape analysis with the AP test, the standard-ruler analysis with BAO scale measurements, and the standard-candle analysis with SN luminosity distances are statistically consistent with one another — and more importantly since they lead to the same conclusion regarding the physical properties of dark energy — we combine the three probes to obtain a joint set of constraints $\Omega_m=0.305_{-0.015}^{+0.015}, w_0=-0.857_{-0.042}^{+0.051}, w_a=-0.153_{-0.356}^{+0.347}$.

 In the $\Omega_m-w_a$ and $w_0-w_a$ planes, the AP test exhibits degeneracy directions aligned with those of BAO, though the confidence region of BAO is relatively much more extended.
 While SN constraints display a degeneracy direction distinct from both BAO and AP, yet show good positional agreement with the AP results.
 The addition of the AP test significantly improves the constraining power compared to using BAO or SN alone.
 Owing to the good consistency between the AP and the BAO+SN constraints, the incremental improvement from adding the AP test is modest.
 Nonetheless, their consistency highlights the robustness of the cosmological results.